Lucretia Sprague1

 Archibald Gardner1,2

-He immigrated in 1821 arriving in Canada with his parents Robert Gardner and Margaret Calender.
+He immigrated in 1823 arriving in Canada with his mother Margaret Calender.23

 Annie Gardner Francis wrote: "My father, Archibald Gardner, came to Utah in 1847.
 He, with his older brother William, took up farms in Cottonwood.
 They worked together and each fall divided equally all the produce from their farms.
 The year in which the "gold-seekers" were going to California was exceptionally poor; very little was raised.
 They lived by the road on which the gold-seekers traveled, and Father gave aid and food to all; he could never turn one person away hungry.
 Wagons were passing by the home every day, and Father helped someone each day.
 Uncle William thought that Father was much too liberal and predicted that he would be in need himself before the next harvest came.
 He said, "Now Archibald, don't come to me for flour when you've given all of yours away, for you will not get any."

-Archibald lead a company of migrants to Utah in 1847.
-Included in his group were Mary Ann Bradford, Abigail Sprague, Pleasant Bradford, Rawsel Bradford, Sylvester Bradford, Tryphenia Bradford, Archibald Gardner, Jane McCuen, Janet Gardner, Margaret Calender, Neil Gardner, Robert Gardner, Hezekiah Sprague, Robert Gardner, Robert R. Gardner, Margaret Gardner, William Gardner, William Gardner, Janet Livingston, Margaret Livingston and Neil Livingston Gardner.10
+Archibald lead a company of migrants to Utah in 1847, arriving October 1st.
+Included in his group were Mary Ann Bradford, Abigail Sprague, Pleasant Sprague Bradford, Rawsel Bradford, Sylvester Bradford, Tryphenia Bradford, Jane McCuen, Margaret Calender, Neil Gardner, Robert Gardner, Hezekiah Sprague, Robert Gardner, Robert R. Gardner, Margaret Gardner, William Gardner, William Gardner, Janet Livingston, Margaret Livingston, Neil Livingston Gardner, Robert Gardner, John Gardner, Mary Gardner, Mary Gardner, Margaret Sweeten, Robert Sweeten, Mary Luckham, Ithamer Thomas Sprague and Jane Gardner.25,26

 James H. Gardner wrote: "Archibald Gardner was a pioneer of 1847, arriving in Salt Lake City on October 6th.
 Born in Kilsythe, 12 miles east of Glasgow, Scotland, September 2, 1814, he moved with his family to Canada when a lad, settling in the backwoods.
 He continued to live with his parents, grew to be an expert axman, and took large contracts to furnish hewn timbers to shipbuilders, and later with little money, but plenty of determination, he undertook to build a gristmill as one was sorely needed in Warwick.
 He was his own engineer, carpenter, and builder.